 Any power that naturally feels the need to create and convert its energy into physical form is automatically a benevolent power.
 Intention is therefore a benevolent energy that wants its creations to thrive and to be fulfilled and happy.

 The energy field of intention is pure love resulting in a nourishing and totally cooperative environment.
-Thus, if we were able to see this energy field, we would see, according to the author, creativity and kindness in an infinite field of love.
+Thus, if we were able to see this energy field, we would see, according to Wayne Dyer, creativity and kindness in an infinite field of love.

 A creative, kind, and loving expression can only be beautiful.
 In fact, the face of beauty is always present, even where people don’t see it.